flexmonster/pivot-angular/README.md

 npm install
 ```

-3. Run the project from the console:
+3. Run the project with the Angular pivot table from the console:

 ```bash
 ng serve